-This paper extends our previous work \citep{ordonez-discretesymm}, by providing a more comprehensive analysis of morphological symmetries, an extended study on the conditions for their existence in rigid body dynamics, and by introducing the use of abstract harmonic analysis to leverage the symmetric structure of the robot's joint-space dynamics.
+This paper extends our previous work \citep{ordonez-discretesymm}, by providing a more comprehensive analysis of morphological symmetries with an extended study on the conditions for their existence in rigid body dynamics, and by introducing the use of abstract harmonic analysis to leverage the symmetric structure of the robot's joint space dynamics.